Rubondo Island National Park

 Tanzania Destinations | northern circuit

-Tanzania’s tenth National Park and the only one in Lake Victoria.
+Rubondo is Tanzania’s tenth National Park and the only one in Lake Victoria.
 The 240 square km island provides an unforgettable experience for visitors, including the main island and 11 smaller islets, combining the breathtaking natural beauty of a forest refuge with the relaxing tranquillity of sandy lake-shore beaches.

 The Island is some 28 km in length along the north-south axis and between 3 and 10 km wide.
 Lake Victoria covers 68,000 square kilometres and is the largest lake in Africa and the second largest in the world – comparatively it is twice the size of The Netherlands.